Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 November 2025 16.25.04 UTC
+- WIB: Minggu, 9 November 2025 17.28.25 UTC
-- WITA: Minggu, 9 November 2025 17.25.04 UTC
+- WITA: Minggu, 9 November 2025 18.28.25 UTC
-- WIT: Minggu, 9 November 2025 18.25.04 UTC
+- WIT: Minggu, 9 November 2025 19.28.25 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

 Kategori: success